 2.2.
 Graduate Research Grant (GRG): A type of research grant offered by MoHERI, supporting researchers who hold either a bachelor’s or a master’s degree (MoHERI, 2018).

 2.3.
 Research Grant (RG): A financial support for an investigator-driven research project, where the Principal Investigator must hold a Ph.D. or an equivalent degree (MoHERI, 2018).

-These grants are the product of a scientific cooperation between the College and an external body.
+These grants are the product of scientific cooperation between the College and an external body.
 Joint Research Grants are mostly partial and all the information relating to such funds must be obtained from the memorandum of understandings signed between the two parties.

 These are the grants fully or partially funded by an external body.
-This funding could be under consultancy scheme, or as a research grant availed by the College.
+This funding could be under a consultancy scheme, or as a research grant availed by the College.
 Proper information relating to such types of grants must be obtained from the Memorandum of Understanding signed between the two parties.